 The short biographies of ten intrepid Irishwomen: Constance Markievicz, Maud Gonne,Hanna Sheehy Skeffington, Sarah Purser, Saidie Patterson, Edith Londonderry, Augusta Gregory, Alice Milligan, Mary Bailey, Hazel Lavery.

 The book highlights the largely unsung and forgotten contributions made by this diligent and devoted man who led the Province during the disastrous air raids of early 1941 and welcomed the Americans in 1942.

 Charting his political life, particularly during the dark days of 1969, as well as examining his private life before and after his term as Prime Minister.

-Clive is an enthusiastic, popular and exceedingly dapper speaker with a passion for Ireland’s 19th and 20th century history.
-His career in social work and his involvement with Scouting prevented him from taking it further than he would have liked until he retired in the late 1990s when he graduated from Queen’s University, Belfast with a Master’s degree in Irish Studies.
-That opened the door to a new career in lecturing and writing which he continues to pursue to this day.
+In 1995, following a long career social work and involvement with Scouting, Clive graduated from Queen’s University, Belfast with a Master’s degree in Irish Studies.
+That opened the door to a new career in giving talks and writing, which he continues to pursue to this day.

 As well as annual classes at Stranmillis Clive gives talks to many and varied audiences; schools, local history groups, Women’s Institutes, Probus clubs and more have all repeatedly engaged Clive over many years.
 His list of topics is vast and he has the ability to engage with an audience, large or small, in lively debate whatever the topic.
 Whilst Clive specialises in Ireland’s 20th century history, his knowledge extends to the many and varied crises of Ireland’s turbulent 19th century as well.